naturalis/nba-docs/content/index.md

 Welcome to the user documentation of the Netherlands Biodiversity Data services - a collection of public services for retrieving biodiversity related data from one of the largest natural history collections in the world, present at the [Naturalis Biodiversity Center](http://www.naturalis.nl) in Leiden, the Netherlands.
-Our services provides access to more than **8 million** specimen records and counts are steadily growing as our large-scale digitization project proceeds.
+Our services provide access to more than **48 million** specimen and occurrence records and counts are steadily growing as our large-scale digitization project proceeds.

 ## Resources